 In December 2021, the Organisation for Economic Co-operation and Development (OECD) issued model rules for a new global minimum tax framework (Pillar Two).
-This was enacted by the UK Government in July 2023, and will come into effect from 1 January 2025.
-The UK Group of which the Group is a member is within the scope of the OECD Pillar Two model rules and is in the process of assessing the full impact, but does not expect it to have a material impact on the UK Group's tax charge.
+This was enacted by the UK Government in July 2023, and came into effect from 1 January 2024.
+The Group is within the scope of the OECD Pillar Two model rules.
+The UK Group expects to be covered by safe harbour relief, with no material impact on the UK Group's tax charge.